PoojaScape/Team_88_Real-Time-Speech-Generation-of-Regional-Languages-using-Indian-Sign-Language/README.md

 Upon initialization of TensorFlow, Hugging Face Transformers and the Flask Application, Flask will start a server at http://127.0.0.1:5000, which will direct you to our application.

 Note: TensorFlow version used is 2.15.0
-      To install TensorFlow 2.15.0, type `pip install tensorflow==2.15.0` on your terminal.
+      To install TensorFlow 2.15.0, execute `pip install tensorflow==2.15.0` on your terminal.